zotonic/zotonic/doc/ref/cli/cli-addsite.rst

-  -s <skel>    Skeleton site (one of 'blog', 'basesite', 'empty', 'nodb'; default: blog) -H <host>    Site's hostname (default: <site_name>.test) -L           Create the site in the current directory and symlink it into the user sites directory -g <remote>  Create a git repository in the site and push it to the given remote
+  -s <skel>    Skeleton site (one of 'blog', 'basesite', 'empty', 'nodb'; default: blog) -H <host>    Site's hostname (default: <site_name>.test) -L           Create the site in the current directory and symlink it into the zotonic user directory -g <remote>  Create a git repository in the site and push it to the given remote

   -h <host>    Database host (default: localhost)